lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/tucson-teststand/index.rst

 This uses a script in https://github.com/lsst-ts/k8s-admin.
 Run *./feds-check-k8s* from a machine with *kubectl* and the proper kubeconfig file.

-.. _Deployment-Activities-TTS-DM-Camera-Shutdown:
+.. _Deployment-Activities-TTS-Camera-Shutdown:

-Shutdown DM and Camera Services
+Shutdown Camera Services
 -------------------------------

 * Shutdown Camera OCS Bridges: